-The fundamental idea behind all Bayesian statistics is Bayes’s Theorem, which is surprisingly easy to derive, provided that you understand conditional probability.
-So we’ll start with probability, then conditional probability, then Bayes’s Theorem, and on to Bayesian statistics.
+The fundamental idea behind all Bayesian statistics is Bayes’s theorem, which is surprisingly easy to derive, provided that you understand conditional probability.
+So we’ll start with probability, then conditional probability, then Bayes’s theorem, and on to Bayesian statistics.

 Intermediate values represent degrees of certainty.
-The value 0.5, often represented as 50%, means that a predicted outcome is as likely to happen as not.
+The value 0.5, often written as 50%, means that a predicted outcome is as likely to happen as not.
 For example, the probability that a tossed coin lands face up is very close to 50%.

-The U.S. population is about 311 million, so the probability that a randomly-chosen American will have a heart attack in the next year is roughly 0.3%.
+The U.S. population is about 311 million, so the probability that a randomly chosen American will have a heart attack in the next year is roughly 0.3%.

 I am male, 45 years old, and I have borderline high cholesterol.
 Those factors increase my chances.
 However, I have low blood pressure and I don’t smoke, and those factors decrease my chances.